Alexa & Katie: Production

 Alexa & Katie is the first multi-camera sitcom produced by Netflix.
 The series was ordered in early 2017 with Wordham as executive producer.
 Berelc and May would star as the protagonists with Carlson serving as showrunner.
 In June 2017, Thiessen, Shin and Kelly were cast as Alexa's parents and older brother, with Jenkins cast as May's mother.
 In August 2017, Griffo, Medders and Leighton were cast as Berelc and May's classmates.
-On April 9, 2018, Netflix renewed the series for a second season, with Wordham replacing Carlson as showrunner.
+The first season was released on March 23, 2018.
+Less than three weeks later, on April 9, Netflix renewed the series for a second season, with Wordham replacing Carlson as showrunner.

 On February 15, 2019, the series was renewed for a third season of 16 episodes.
 The season was split into two parts, each featuring eight episodes and focusing on Berelc and May's characters navigating through their final years of high school.
 The first part of the third season premiered on December 30, 2019.
 The second part of the third season, which served as the series' conclusion, was released on June 13, 2020.